MareoRaft/prove-math/text-files/ideas.md

 53.5 can we remember when somebody is already logged in?
 Continued
 --------------
-54. consider using https://github.com/ftlabs/fastclick to make clicking not laggy on mobile devices.
+54. consider using https://github.com/ftlabs/fastclick to make clicking not laggy on mobile devices, only if needed.
-55. add an "edit" and "save" button on blinds, instead of double-click
-56. need to get support@provemath.org online!
 57. need stopPropogation or preventDefault or something to disable drag on firefox after clicking node.
 Andrew stuff
 ------------------
 58. restrict the nodes to the visible screen -- can we have a repulsive force along the boundary?
 59. some reaction to pressing "I learned it"
+60. deal with rogue empty plurals.  what have i done!!!
+61. create vertical centering for key and value-block if possible.